 Now that you’ve made some key decisions and developed your case study, it’s time to identify your potential prospects.
 Naturally, you’ll want to target those prospects who are going to be interested in your case study.

 There are a number of techniques you can use to identify your target audience.
-You could look at your existing customers, for instance, or search through local business directories to find local options.
+For instance, you could look at your existing customers or search local business directories to find local options.

 4. Put together a list of prospects

-Now that you’ve got a distinct target audience in mind, you need to find the actual people you would like to contact.
+Now that you have a distinct target audience in mind, you need to find the people you want to contact.
 Again, there are a number of techniques that you can use to accomplish this.

-Some business owners might decide to manually visit websites and collect emails from there.
+Some business owners might visit websites and manually collect emails from there.
 This approach often makes sense if, for instance, you’ve decided to focus on quality over quantity.

 If you want to get high-quality information as quickly as possible and build targeted lists, you’ll want to use a tool like UpLead.

 Once everything is set, in terms of your audience, you’ve got to focus on creating a beautiful cold email that will inspire your leads to respond.

 There’s a lot of guidance out there that can help you to write the perfect cold email, but an often-overlooked piece of advice is to keep your personality and let it shine within the email itself.
 If you’re connecting with local leads, this is particularly important!

 In his case study, Jake includes an example cold email script that he used to land a large client: